About Koh Phayam

 The island has still a well preserved natural environment and is well known for its ecotourism.
 Its landscape ranges from cool and pleasant pine forests to nice white beaches with clear water.
 The middle of the island is a bit mountainous covered with a forest area inhabited with various species of plants and animals.
 The local agriculture is mainly based on coconut, rubber and cashew nut plantations.

 There are no cars on the island, only motorcycles and bicycles are used to cruise around.
-Electricity is produced by solar panels and generators.

 Cycling around the island is quite a popular activity as the island has a lot of pathways running along beaches, crossing forests and villages.
 There are a few places where you can rent a bike.